+Age: Grade: AUA

-Student's Name: Age: Grade: The Publi a Sahaal is partiainati ag in the milk substitution provision which states that a school may substitute for the equivalent to fluid milk and meets Nutritional Standar Agriculture (USDA).
-At a minimum, the Nutritional Stavitamin A, and vitamin D to levels founds in cow's a because of a medical or other special dietary need other. ne fluid milk a nondairy b rds established by the U andards shall include fort milk for students who c beverage that is nutritionally inited States Department of ification of calcium, protein, The Public Education (the State Agency) that the school is imple written statement by a medical authority or by a student or other special dietary need which restricts the student to provide beverages other than beverages the school menting this variation. 's parent or legal guardiant's diet, except that the The substitution requires a an that identifies the medical school shall not be required Acceptable substitutes are as follows: Expenses incurred in providing substitutions that are shall be paid by the school district. in excess of expenses c overed by reimbursements Must not revise or change a diet prescription or med lical order.
-Date Signature of Medical Au uthority or Parent/Guardian
+The \\\\\\ Public School is participating in the milk substitution provision which states that a school may substitute for the fluid milk a nondairy beverage that is nutritionally equivalent to fluid milk and meets Nutritional Standards established by the United States Department of Agriculture (USDA).
+At a minimum, the Nutritional Standards shall include fortification of calcium, protein, vitamin A, and vitamin D to levels founds in cow's milk for students who cannot consume fluid milk because of a medical or other special dietary need other than a disability.

+The \\\\\\ Public School has notified the State Department of Education (the State Agency) that the school is implementing this variation.
+The substitution requires a written statement by a medical authority or by a student's parent or legal guardian that identifies the medical or other special dietary need which restricts the student's diet, except that the school shall not be required to provide beverages other than beverages the school has identified as acceptable substitutes.

+Acceptable substitutes are as follows:

+Expenses incurred in providing substitutions that are in excess of expenses covered by reimbursements shall be paid by the school district.

+\Must not revise or change a diet prescription or medical order.

+Date

+Signature of Medical Authority or Parent/Guardian